-Bartlett is licensed for a total of 57 inpatient beds and 16 residential substance abuse treatment facility beds in the Rainforest Recovery Center.
-Bartlett serves a 15,000 square-mile region in the northern part of southeast Alaska.
-Approximately 55,000 people reside in our service area, most communities inaccessible by road.
+Bartlett Regional Hospital is licensed for a total of 57 inpatient beds and 16 residential substance-abuse treatment facility beds in the Rainforest Recovery Center.
+The hospital serves a 15,000-square-mile region in the northern part of Southeast Alaska.
+Approximately 55,000 people reside in our service area, with most communities inaccessible by road.

-The Joint Commission on Accreditation of Healthcare Organizations accredits Bartlett Regional Hospital and all of its services.
-Bartlett hosts a Laboratory, which is certified by the College of American Pathologists.
+The Joint Commission accredits Bartlett Regional Hospital and all of its services.
+The hospital hosts a laboratory, which is certified by the College of American Pathologists.
 Mammography services are certified by the American College of Radiology.
-Bartlett is a certified Medicare and Medicaid provider.
+Bartlett Regional Hospital is a certified Medicare and Medicaid provider.

 Juneau is the capital of Alaska and is the third largest city, with a population of approximately 32,000.